AndersonLira/pomodoro/README.md

 # pomodoro
-A simple project for pomodoro application
+A simple project for pomodoro application created in Vuejs without frameworks.
+The purpose of this project was to learn vuejs syntax.